-Even with the most rigorous diet and exercise plan, many people struggle to get rid of unwanted fat in areas like the buttocks and abdomen.
+Even with the most rigorous, healthy diet, and exercise plan, many people struggle to get rid of unwanted stubborn fat in areas like the buttocks and abdomen.
 If this is a situation you’ve found yourself in, the good news is, there’s a solution!

 Unlike a tummy tuck, liposuction does not involve any serious invasive procedures that will leave you in recovery for weeks.
 It simply gets rid of unwanted fat all at once.
 Liposuction is safe, fast, and long-lasting.

-Whether you are just starting to think about liposuction or you’ve already set a date for your first consultation appointment, there are certainly some things you need to know about this procedure.
+Whether you are just starting to think about liposuction or you’ve already set a date for your first consultation appointment, there are certainly some things you need to know about this surgery.
 Most importantly, you’ll want to know how to prepare yourself mentally and physically for liposuction.
-The following is a list of some easy prep tips to help you adequately prepare yourself.
+The following is a list of some easy prep tips on how to prepare for liposuction to help you adequately prepare yourself.

-But first, before we get started, let’s briefly go over what liposuction is and what you can expect from the procedure.
+But first, before we get started, let’s briefly go over what liposuction is and what you can expect.

 First made popular in the 1980s, liposuction has become one of the most requested types of plastic surgery available.
 The main goal of liposuction is to remove unwanted fat from the body.
 This unwanted fat is generally in places like the upper thigh, buttocks, abdomen, and sometimes in the arms or neck.